 This class introduces learners to the practical aspects of managing daily activities for people with severe/multiple disabilities.
 The course focuses on how to set up and organize a program.
-Topics include understanding related best practices, standards, developing activities and daily schedules, teacher/ provider and para-professional roles and responsibilities, daily communication with families and related service personnel, managing personal care routines, and training and evaluating staff in response to a program evaluation of the daily activities.
+Topics include understanding related best practices, standards, developing activities and daily schedules, teacher/provider and para-professional roles and responsibilities, daily communication with families and related service personnel, managing personal care routines, and training and evaluating staff in response to a program evaluation of the daily activities.

 SPED 529.
-DD/ASD Comm. & Asst.
-Tech..
+Assistive Technology.
 2 Hours.

-Provides an introduction to the use of assistive technology and augmentative communication for students who have autism spectrum disorder/ developmental delays.
-Introductory material is presented related to communication, mobility, learning, technologies, and aids for independence.
-Issues regarding assessment of student needs and funding assistive technologies are also covered.
-Prerequisite: SPED 502 or instructor; s approval.
+Provides an introduction to the use of assistive technology to support students who have disabilities.
+Introductory material is presented related to technology that may be used to aid communication, mobility, learning, and independence.
+Issues regarding assessment of student technology needs and funding assistive technologies are also covered.